 [Update – 9th November 2012] Google has made the attribution modelling tool available to all users.
-This enables much quicker and sophisticated analysis of assisted conversions data.
+This enables a much quicker and sophisticated analysis of assisted conversions data.

-With the shiny new Google Analytics interface came several new features including real time Analytics and Assisted Conversions.
-While there’s no doubt the former is hugely important in assessing the immediate result of various activity (e.g. social or a TV ad), it was the latter that was of the most interest to us.
+With the shiny new Google Analytics interface came several new features including real-time Analytics and Assisted Conversions.
+While there’s no doubt the former is hugely important in assessing the immediate result of the various activity (e.g. social or a TV ad), it was the latter that was of the most interest to us.
 Assisted conversions give us a whole new level of data and enable us to attribute sales or enquiries more accurately to the marketing channel or channels that generated them.
 This is particularly important in accurately measuring the success of SEO, Conversion Rate Optimisation, PPC, social media and a host of other digital marketing channels.

 Assisted conversions within Google Analytics enable you to gain further insight into the complete conversion path of visitors to your site.
 Let’s consider the following perfectly feasible scenario:

 This would have previously been attributed as a brand organic conversion because that was the last interaction the user had with your site before converting to a sale.

 However, it’s fair to argue here that had that user not first found you via a generic, non-brand search for which you were appearing on the paid ads, he or she may never have converted.
 So while the ultimate conversion can be attributed to a brand organic visit, there has to be at least some indirect attribution to PPC as well.

 The same can happen in a multitude of different ways.
 For example: